-In order to deduce the efficacy of our proposed approach of predicting other phenotypic attribute from the synthetic images, we study the correlation between GCC and RCC reported by the PhenoCam Network.
-A negative linear correlation is observed between these two phenotypic attributes with magnitude as approximately 0.2 for both of the forest sites, which indicates that the redness index is not highly correlated with greenness index; therefore, the prediction of redness index from the synthetic images generated by our GAN model is not directly controlled by the input greenness index to the model.
-The GAN model itself plays a significant role in identifying patterns and predicting redness index.
-Additionally, we attempt to verify if the model trained on one forest site can be effectively transformed to generate the images for other forest sites using less computational resource and time, referred to as cross-site training.
-The scalability of our proposed approach is assessed by extending the model to other vegetation type of the same forest site.
+To deduce the efficacy of our proposed approach of predicting other phenotypic attribute from synthetic images, we analyze the correlation between GCC and RCC as reported by the PhenoCam Network.
+A negative linear correlation is observed between these two phenotypic attributes, with a magnitude of approximately 0.2 for both forest sites.
+This indicates that the redness index is not strongly correlated with greenness index.
+Consequently, the prediction of redness index from the synthetic images generated by our GAN model is not directly governed by the input greenness index.
+Instead, the GAN model itself plays a pivotal role in identifying patterns and predicting redness index.
+Additionally, we aim to verify whether the model trained on one forest site can be effectively transformed to generate the images for other forest sites using fewer computational resources and less time, referred to as cross-site training.
+The scalability of our GAN model is evaluated by extending the model to other vegetation types within the same forest site.

-GANs have been utilized to synthesize various kinds of images in the literature either by imposing a condition (class labels) to control the images being generated or in an unconditional setting.
-Some examples of GAN-generated images are shown in Figure \ref{fig:GAN_Generated_Images}.
-Most of these applications synthesize objects having well-defined morphological structures.
-Researchers have also utilized GAN for image-to-image translation (transferring images from a source domain to a target domain), where the image itself is used as a condition \cite{PLQC2021}.
-These applications include translating a wide range of images, e.g., aerial to map, summer to winter, day to night, horse to zebra, etc. \cite{PIX2PIX2016, CYCLEGAN2017}.
-Studies have also been performed to train GANs conditioned on a continuous space using various kinds of datasets such as circular 2D Gaussians \cite{ccgan2021, YYXSZ2022}, engineering designs \cite{HCA2021}, RC-49 (3D chairs with different yaw angles), UTKFace (human faces labeled by age), Cell-200 (fluorescence microscopy images with cell populations), steering angles \cite{DWXWW2023}.
+In the literature, GANs have been employed to synthesize various types of images, either by imposing condition (class labels) to control the images being generated or in an unconditional setting.
+Examples of GAN-generated images are shown in Figure \ref{fig:GAN_Generated_Images}.
+Most of these applications focus on synthesizing objects with well-defined morphological structures.
+Additionally, researchers have utilized GAN for image-to-image translation, which involves transforming images from a source domain to a target domain using the source image itself as a condition \cite{PLQC2021}.
+Examples of such applications include transforming aerial images to maps, summer scenes to winter, day to night, and horse images to zebra images \cite{PIX2PIX2016, CYCLEGAN2017}.
+Studies have also explored training GANs conditioned on a continuous space using various datasets such as circular 2D Gaussians \cite{ccgan2021, YYXSZ2022}, engineering designs \cite{HCA2021}, RC-49 (3D chairs with different yaw angles), UTKFace (human faces labeled by age), Cell-200 (fluorescence microscopy images with cell populations), and steering angles \cite{DWXWW2023}.